MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/02-generate-video.md

 ---
 lab:
-    title: 'Generate video with Sora in Microsoft Foundry'
+  title: Generate video with Sora in Microsoft Foundry
-    description: 'Learn how to generate AI-powered video content using the Sora model in Microsoft Foundry.'
+  description: Learn how to generate AI-powered video content using the Sora model
+    in Microsoft Foundry.
   level: 300
   duration: 45
+  islab: true
+  primarytopics:
+  - Microsoft Foundry
 ---

 # Generate video with Sora in Microsoft Foundry